Trepix/trepix.github.io/content/blog/books/the-lean-startup.md

 <br><br>

-I link here the notes I got from the book.
+I link [here](/files/summaries/the-lean-startup.pdf) the notes I got from the book.
 They are in Catalan; if you are interested, I can translate them.

-x
 If you've read the book and have a different opinion or have learnt something else, don't hesitate to share your thoughts.
 I will be happy to hear about it 😄.